biointec/columba/README.md

   -a, --align-mode        STR   Alignment mode to use.
 Options are: all, best.
 Default is best.
   -I, --minIdentity       INT   The minimum identity for alignments in BEST mode.
 Default is 95.
   -e, --max-distance      STR   The maximum allowed distance (for ALL mode).
 Default is 0.
+  -x, --strata-after-best INT   The number of strata above the best stratum to explore in BEST mode.
+                                Default is 0.
 ```

 ##### Distance Metric